Impact Training

 After I said those words (with the appropriate body language and vocal variety of course) everyone put down their glasses and focused on me like a laser.

-I had identified my niche and I was helping people while making money for myself.
+I had identified my niche and I was setting out on a journey of helping people while making money for myself.
 What more could a girl ask for?

 My first client was equally enthusiastic.

 He had not done his accounts from the time he had started the business 4 years ago.
-He was getting more and more anxious about his bookkeeping.
+And he was getting more and more anxious about his bookkeeping.

-What! a new Accountant willing to work for me…what more could a boy ask for?
+What!
+An experienced Accountant willing to work for me…what more could a boy ask for?

-I asked him to just drop of the documents.
+So I asked him to just drop off the documents.
 And he did…in three large Cornflakes cartoons!

-Telling a story, especially about a personal experience, is the best way I know for you to connect with your audience.
+1. Telling a story, especially about a personal experience, is one of the best ways I know for you to connect with your audience.

-Stories help your audience to visualize circumstances, understand complex information and let you hook them with emotion.
+2. Stories help your audience to visualize circumstances and understand complex information.

 So what is the best approach to storytelling?
 Especially in public speaking?